Frederick Neil Brown

 Commencing in 2006, Fred was elected President of the Royal Australian Survey Corps Association for 13 years.
 He stood down from this position on Anzac Day 2018 so that he could focus on his Consular duties.

-Fred was appointed as the Honorary Consul of Nepal for Western Australia on 23rd April 2013.
+Fred was appointed as the Honorary Consul-General of Western Australia on 23rd April 2013.
 He was reappointed to continue for a further four years in 2017.
+He is currently appointed as Consulate General of Nepal for Western Australia.

 Fred’s wife Lucy is the Health Service Manager at the Corrigin Hospital.
 Also, Fred has two sons, David and Adrian.